Poikilos/postrecsort/README.md

 Sort files recovered by photorec, as comprehensively as possible.

 ## Primary Features
-- Remove images that are transparent.
+- Move images that are mostly transparent (to dest/Backup/blank).
 - Remove duplicate images by exact visual match.
 - Sort by extension into Documents, Pictures, Videos, and other directories ($HOME/Backup/unknown if unknown type).